bgigurtsis/blog/_posts/2022-08-26-icsarchitecture.md

 ![](https://www.bgigurtsis.com/pictures/posts/otarch/opencircuit.jpg)

 A common point of failure is the remote access or jumpbox software.
 These remote access servers are often placed in the DMZ between an enterprise and control network and are used _in emergencies_ to complete maintenance or access the plant control when not otherwise possible.
-The attack on the Ukrainian power grid was performed via spearfished remote access credentials.
+The successful attack on the Ukrainian power grid was performed via spearfished remote access credentials.

 Remote access capabilities should always be an open circuit when not in use, i.e. it's default state should be off.
 And when remote access is needed it should automatically turn off after n seconds in order to avoid the human error of leaving it on indefinitely and increasing your attack surface exponentially.

-### ICS Network Architecture